Labudova pesma: Recording and reception

-As Yugoslav wars broke out in 1991, the band intended to release Labudova pesma as their last album (and named the album according to their decision), but eventually changed their decision to disband.
-Album was recorded in Vienna at the end the first year of the wars.
+As the Yugoslav wars broke out in 1991, the band intended to release Labudova pesma as their last album (and named it according to their decision), but they eventually changed the decision to disband.
+The album was recorded in Vienna at the end of the first year of the wars.
 On the album recording, the band cooperated with Oliver Mandić.
 The intention was for Mandić to become an official band member (as the keyboardist), however, due to the fight between Mandić and the band's frontman Bora Đorđević, the cooperation ended and the songs "Vukovar", "Prodavnica snova", "Zbogom pameti", "Šta još možeš da mi daš" and "Na pola puta do sreće" written by and recorded with Mandić were not released on the album.
 The album was released through the independent record label Samy.

 Although Đorđević would soon become an active supporter of the Serbian troops in Republika Srpska and Republika Srpska Krajina, the album included a number of anti-war songs: A cappella "Dok padaju glave", prayer "Amin", and "Rat je završen".
 Nevertheless, the album's only hit was "Kad sam bio mlad", a cover of Eric Burdon's song "When I Was Young".